autumnchris/ip-location-api/README.md

 # IP Location API

-An API that gets the longitude and latitude for the user's IP address and any other entered IP address.
+An Express.js API that gets the longitude and latitude for the user's IP address as well as any other entered IP address.

 ---